yao-laboratory/metaIMP/README.md

 ----
 TIPS
 ----
-metaIMP requires a cocktail of Java, Python and Linux scripts in order to provide the most accurate analysis of user's metagenome data.
-Backend is based on Linux, which can be accessedusing any unix terminal.

-These are tools required for metaIMP

-samtools
-quast
-bowtie2
-spades
-metabat2
-checkm-genome
-das_tool
-phylophlan
-instrain
-eggnog-mapper
-midas
-kraken2
-fastqc
-singularity

-These python packages are required for metaIMP: python/3.6 pandas
-Bio

 In order to install dependencies for this pipeline using conda/mamba, use the following commands:

 mamba install -y -c bioconda samtools